1 Week Mauritius Itinerary: Top things to do

 It is THE natural curiosity of the island, which is very popular with visitors.
 It is an area covered with multicolored volcanic earth, hence its pretty name.

 The site is in a private domain, therefore the entrance is paying.
-But during a 1 week stay in Mauritius, it is something that is imperative to see.
+But during a 1 week Mauritius itinerary, it is something that is imperative to see.

 4) On this same private site is also the Ebony Forest nature reserve, which I also strongly recommend.
 A walk that takes more or less 2 hours in a native forest, and which offers a fantastic panorama of the valley from the Sublime Point.